by Bill McBride on 4/26/2010 10:48:00 AM

-National home prices, including distressed sales, increased by 1.7 percent in March 2010 compared to March 2009, according to CoreLogic and its Home Price Index (HPI).
-This was an improvement over February’s year-over-year price increase of 0.8 percent.* Excluding distressed sales, year-over-year prices increased in March by 1.9 percent; an improvement over the February non-distressed HPI which fell by 0.2 percent year-over-year.Click on graph for larger image in new window.
+National home prices, including distressed sales, increased by 0.3 percent in February 2010 compared to February 2009, according to First American CoreLogic and its LoanPerformance Home Price Index (HPI).
+This was an improvement over January’s year-over-year price decline of 0.5 percent.
+Excluding distressed sales, year-over-year prices increased in February by 0.6 percent; an improvement over the January non-distressed HPI which fell by 1.1 percent year-over-year.Click on graph for larger image in new window.

-On a month-over-month basis, the national average home price index fell by 0.3 percent in March 2010 compared to February 2010, which was more moderate than the previous one month decline of 1.6 percent from December to January.
+On a month-over-month basis, the national average home price index fell by 2.0 percent in February 2010 compared to January 2010, which was steeper than the previous one-month decline of 1.6 percent from December to January.
 Prices are typically weak in the winter months, so seasonal effects may be driving this one-month change.

 This graph shows the national LoanPerformance data since 1976.
 January 2000 = 100.

-House prices are off 4.8% from the recent peak in August 2009 (although some of the decline is seasonal).
-The index bottomed last March ... so the index is also up 1.7% from the recent low.
+House prices are off 4.9% from the recent peak in August 2009 (although some of the decline is seasonal).

 With all the distressed sales and government programs, it is hard to separate the seasonal factors from other distortions.
 However I expect that we will see lower prices on this index later this year - as does CoreLogic (from the press release):